-Do I need to pay Quarterly Estimated Taxes (QET)?
+Do you need to pay quarterly estimated taxes (QET)?

 A general rule is that if you will owe more than $1000 in taxes from contracting income for the year, then you need to make quarterly estimated tax payments.

 This means that while you still need to file a tax return in April every year, you also need to pay your estimated taxes for 1099 income belonging to 4 tax quarters in the year.
 If you forget or choose not to pay these estimated taxes, you could be subject to penalties and interest that will need to be paid for in April.

 So, if you need to pay estimated taxes, what are the 4 quarters in the year and the due dates for each estimated tax payment?